geoelectric/ui_auto_best_practice/uiabp.md

         for i in xrange(photo_count):
             camera.take_a_photo()

-        assert(camera.get_thumbnail_count() == expected_thumbnails, ...)
+        assertEqual(camera.get_thumbnail_count(), expected_thumbnails, ...)
-        assert(camera.get_file_count() == expected_files, ...)
+        assertEqual(camera.get_file_count(), expected_files, ...)

+You might recognize this as a similar solution to "We do care, and want or need to supply the information, but it *might* vary." above.

-That's much clearer.
+And that's much clearer.
 The rules are enumerated at the top, the relationship between files and photos is clearly articulated, and if we ever decide the test should take a different number of photos or to parameterize it--common situations, both--it's an easy change.

 We could remove `photo_count` and have: